LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-010-tim-reaper-dwarde-so-strange-1/index.md

 author: 122
 banner: []
 description: >-
-  &#39;So Strange&#39; &ndash; no two words could better describe the current scenario we are all faced with.
+  'So Strange' – no two words could better describe the current scenario we are all faced with.
 The whole world has been grounded and it is starting to look like summer 2020 will officially be cancelled; (not that I think this is inherently a bad thing as it is most definitely for the best, yet [...]Read More...
 published: true
 tags: feature
 featured: false